douglashamilton/research-plan-implement/step-2-plan.md

 * **Order-independent** and **data-isolated** (fresh fixtures per scenario).
 * **Incremental**: each scenario can pass after changing **one file**.
+* Expand the **draft acceptance criteria from Step 1** into full scenarios with precise Given/When/Then detail.
 * Include at least **2 negative/error cases** and **1 edge case**.
 * Example shape: